From Birth Through To Third Grade

 - About me and my family and culture

 - Building relationships Touching, seeing, hearing and moving around

 - Growing up healthy Communicating

 For example, exploring outdoors gives infants new sounds to hear, things to see, smells and motions.
 This helps #4, touching, seeing, hearing and moving around and #4, growing up healthy.

 Washington State Early Learning Guideline Resources

-The Washington Department of Early Learning has a resources page, where you can download a PDF of the Washington Early Learning Guidelines, as well see reports on how the guidelines are being used by providers in various communities.
+The Washington Department of Children Youth & Families has a resources page, with Washington Early Learning Guidelines, as well see reports on how the guidelines are being used by providers in various communities.